Annotations that can be created and exported from Pix4D Cloud are:

 2. Only mesh (.obj) is available: Coordinates are computed with respect to an arbitrary project origin (0, 0, 0).

-1. Ensure each annotation has the desired name and optionally, a description.
+1. Ensure each annotation has the desired name and, optionally, a description.

-3. On the right sidebar, select the export format.
+4. Select the export format.
 Clicking automatically starts the download.